 Joyce Doan, 2004.
 Professor of Biological Sciences.
-B.A., Albion College, 1995.
-Ph.D., University of Wisconsin, 1999.
+B.A. in Biology, Albion College, 1995.
+Ph.D. in Medical Microbiology and Immunology, University of Wisconsin, 1999.

 Karen Drake, 1993.
 Professor of Nursing Emerita.
 B.S. in Nursing, University of Illinois, 1971.
 M.S. in Nursing, University of Michigan, 1981.
-Ph.D. in Educational Policy and Administration, ,University of Minnesota, 2004.
+Ph.D. in Educational Policy and Administration, University of Minnesota, 2004.

 Michael Dreher, 1997.
-Professor of Communication Studies Emeritus.
+Professor of Communication Emeritus.
 B.A. in Speech Communication/Theater and Mathematics, North Central College (IL), 1989.
 M.A. in Communication Studies, University of Iowa, 1992.
 Ph.D. in Speech Communication, Louisiana State University, 1995.

 Lawrence Dunn, 2010.
-Adjunct Instructor of Math Computer Science.
+Adjunct Professor of Math and Computer Science.
 B.S. in Electrical Engineering, University of Minnesota, 1981.
 M.S. in Electrical Engineering, University of Minnesota, 1983.
 Ph.D. in Electrical Engineering, University of Minnesota, 1992.
 John Anthony Dunne, 2017.
-Assistant Professor of Biblical Theological Studies.
-Ph.D. in New Testament, University of St Andrews, 2016.
-M.A. in Old Testament & Semitics, Talbot School of Theology, 2011.
-M.A. in New Testament Language & Literature, Talbot School of Theology, 2010.
-B.A. in Biblical & Theological Studies, Biola University, 2008.
+Assistant Professor of Biblical and Theological Studies.
+B.A. in Biblical and Theological Studies, Biola University, 2008.
+M.A. in New Testament and Literature, Talbot School of Theology, 2010.
+M.A. in Old Testament and Semitics, Talbot School of Theology, 2011.
+Ph.D. in New Testament, University of St. Andrews, 2016.

 Dale Durie, 2005.
-Adjunct Associate Professor.
-B.A., Bethel College, 1985.
+Adjunct Associate Professor of Biblical and Theological Studies.
+B.A. in Biblical and Theological Studies, Bethel College, 1985.
 M.Div., Denver Seminary, 1990.
-D.Min., Gordon-Conwell Theological Seminary, 2001.
+D.Min. in Preaching, Gordon-Conwell Theological Seminary, 2001.

 Neal Dutton, 1980.
-Athletic Training Program Director and Associate Professor of Human Kinetics and Applied Health Science.
+Associate Professor of Human Kinetics and Applied Health Science Emeritus.
 B.A.Ed. in Physical Education, Eastern Washington University, 1979.
 M.S. in Health, Physical Education, and Recreation, South Dakota State University, 1980.

 Amy Dykstra, 2011.
 Professor of Biological Sciences.
-B.A., University of Colorado-Colorado Springs, 1985.
+B.A. in Biology, University of Colorado-Colorado Springs, 1985.
 B.S., University of Wyoming, 1987.
-M.S. in Ecophysiological Aspects of the Microclimate, University of Wyoming, 1995.
-Ph.D. in Seedling Recruitment in Fragmented Populations, University of Minnesota, 2013.
+M.S. in Botany, University of Wyoming, 1995.
+Ph.D. in Plant Biological Sciences, University of Minnesota, 2013.